taubman33/react-router/README.md

 ## You Do: Examine Current Codebase (15 min / 0:25)
 Take 10 minutes and read through the code to familiarize yourself with the codebase.
 Then, with a partner, take 5 minutes and discuss your answers these questions:

   1. What dependencies is the application currently using?
 Where can I find information on them?
   2. What is the purpose of `ReactDOM.render()`?
 What file is this method being called in?
   3. Where are the components of our application located?
 Why might we want to separate them into their own folders?
   4. Where is state(s) located in our application?
 How is state being passed down to other components?
   5. Is data flowing up from child components to parent components anywhere in our application?
 How is this happening?
   6. Where is our application getting data from?
 How is it accomplishing this?

 ## An Aside: Axios (15 min / 0:40)
 You may have noticed our application currently uses a module named `axios`.
 Axios is a node module commonly used with React to send HTTP requests to an API.
 It functions much like jQuery's Ajax method.
 Some benefits to using Axios:

-- It is a promise-based library which allows for a simpler and cleaner syntax
+  - It is a promise-based library with an interface for simpler and cleaner syntax
   - It is lightweight and focused solely on handling HTTP requests (as opposed to jQuery which brings in an extensive set of new functions and methods)
   - It is flexible and has a number of very useful methods for doing more complex requests from one or multiple API endpoints

 [Axios Documentation](https://github.com/mzabriskie/axios)

 > Note: Axios is just one of many Javascript libraries that we could use for handling requests.
 One of the big selling points of Node is the ability to mix and match technologies according to preference.
 Other commonly-used libraries for handling requests are Fetch and jQuery.

-To load in the Axios module:
+To load in the Axios module...
 ```js
 // If you are using Babel to compile your code
 import axios from 'axios'